Repay Federal Loans

 When Repayment is Due

 You don't have to begin repaying most federal student loans until six months after you stop attending college or drop below half-time enrollment (six credit hours).
 This includes Direct Subsidized Loans, Direct Unsubsidized Loans, Subsidized Federal Stafford Loans, and Unsubsidized Federal Stafford Loans.
 Repayment for any "PLUS" loans is due once your loan is fully disbursed.
-For additional details about repaying PLUS loans, go to studentaid.ed.gov/types/loans/plus.
+Visit studentaid.gov for additional details about repaying PLUS loans.

 Your loan servicer must provide you with a loan repayment schedule that states when your first payment is due, the number and frequency of payments, and the amount of each payment.